MA Art Prize

 Alfred Lowe is a ceramicist whose hand-built stoneware works blend technical mastery with rich cultural storytelling.
 All Dressed Up I, a hand-built stoneware work with sgraffito and raffia, presented by Sabbia Gallery at Sydney Contemporary 2024, exemplifies Lowe’s ability to hold tradition and contemporaneity in the same breath.
 The acquisition of this work by MA Financial Group marked a significant moment for both the artist and the Prize.

-All Dressed Up I, 2024 Presented by Sabbia Gallery
+All Dressed Up I, 2024 Presented by SABBIA

 2023 WINNER